14 Resources for Caregivers

 Are you helping an older family member or friend with daily activities, from cooking to cleaning to managing their health?
 As a caregiver, you want your loved one to enjoy the best life possible.
 And while there are resources that can help, you may not have the time or energy to seek them out.
 To make it easier, we put together a list that includes:

-- Benefits available if your loved one has a 5-Star BCBSRI Medicare Advantage plan, including $0 coverage for private rides, help with household chores, and prescription copays
+• Benefits available if your loved one has a BCBSRI Medicare Advantage plan, including $0 coverage for doctor visits, prescription copays, private rides, household help, and more

 These tips and resources can help make life better for you and the person you’re caring for—and are available at low or no cost.